Humanities and social sciences in medical education

 Dr Tanya Tierney - Assistant Dean, Clinical Communication Training & Student Welfare (LKCMedicine)

 Third, the humanities and social sciences are at the forefront of educational research and innovation.
 Evaluating impacts of creative initiatives in education, exploring the psychologies of the student experience, and designing ambitious interventions are all the domain of the behavioural sciences.
-Inventiveness and creativity are also at the heart of using games in learning which may or may not involve technology.
+Inventiveness and creativity are also at the heart of using games in learning – an innovative approach that several of the participants address.

 We look forward to welcoming you to london in 2020!
 Contact US